The newest idea in toaster ovens...since toaster ovens!

 Oven capacity: 4.5”H (114mm) x 6.25”W (159mm) x 11.0”D ( 279mm)

-The original ToastBaker concept was first sketched out in June of 2016, the first renderings were completed in early 2017; in October, ToastBaker was selected from over a hundred entries, as one of ten product concepts to be developed during a new industrial design web series at "tinkereng.com".
-The purpose of the show was to provide an inside look at the process of developing new electronic products.
-My provisional patent application was filed and subsequently granted, and through 2018 we had four online design consultations with the tinkereng team to help guide the process.
-Unfortunately, the program at "tinkereng.com" only lasted one season, however, Toastbaker development continued into 3D-printing and building the first physical prototype, 3D printing all the parts in my studio.
+The original ToastBaker idea was first sketched out in June of 2016.
+Modeling and rendering followed, and in October of 2017, the concept was selected from over a hundred entries, and became one of ten products to be developed online, in a new industrial design web series at "tinkereng.com".
+The purpose of the show was to provide an inside look at the process of creating new electronic products, by following the stages of development.
+During 2018 we recorded four online design consultations with the tinkereng engineering and design team, but unfortunately, the series only lasted that one season.
+Nevertheless, Toastbaker kept going.
+I filed a provisional patent application, and continued work on building the first physical prototype, 3D printing all the parts in my studio.

 In late 2018, from hundreds of entries, ToastBaker won a coveted shortlist spot in Black & Decker’s product search for new home appliances.
 Almost, but not this time…ToastBaker wasn’t selected for development.
-However, as the provisional patent term ended, a utility patent application was submitted in early 2019, with the claims were expanded to include a new design variation: a countertop appliance system which consists of a powered housing, and interchangeable cooking elements which snap into the housing frame.
-As good fortune would have it, this is the last standing claim of the application, which is now under final examination in March of 2022.
+However, as the provisional patent term ended, a utility patent application was submitted in early 2019, with the claims expanded to include a new design variation: a countertop cooking system, consisting of a powered housing with interchangeable cooking modules, which snap into the unit.
+As good fortune would have it, this has become the predominant claim in the application; as of May 2022, the application is under final examination, prior to awarding the patent.
 An exciting new kitchen appliance is almost here...!

 First sketch of proposed design.

 ToastBaker V1 original design rendering.
 Shown with proposed full-color TFT touchscreen controls.

 ToastBaker V2 redesign due to prohibitively-high cost of large TFT panel shown in V1.
 Uses small TFT screens and pushbutton controls.